cse1110/assignments/domain-and-structural-testing/balancing-arrays/README.md

+In this exercise, you will be testing the `canBalance` method.

-Given a non-empty array **of non-negative numbers**, return true if there is a place to split the array so that the sum of the numbers on one side is equal to the sum of the numbers on the other side.
+> Given a non-empty array of non-negative numbers, this method return true if there is a place to split the array so that the sum of the numbers on one side is equal to the sum of the numbers on the other side.

-**This does not work for negative numbers, you can skip those tests.**

-Use domain testing and derive tests for the `canBalance` method.
-Then, augment your test suite with structural testing and reach achieve 100% branch+condition coverage.
+Use **specification-based testing** to create a suitable test suite for this method.
+Then, augment your test suite with **structural testing**.

-(Inspired by CodingBat's canBalance problem: https://codingbat.com/prob/p158767)
+Tips:

+- This does **not** work for negative numbers, you can skip those tests.

+*This method was taken from [Coding Bat](https://codingbat.com/prob/p158767).*